xGabrielR/fpp3-notes-python/README.md

-# fpp3-notes-python
+# fpp3 Book Notes

-Fpp3 Book Notes with R and Python codes (PT-BR)
+Simple Fpp3 Book Notes and experiments with R and Python codes in (PT-BR)